As organizations gear up for a post-COVID-19 world, leaders must rethink priorities and adapt to newer ways of working.

 To ensure you gain maximum value out of your organization’s HR Intranet, here are a few ideas and best practices to bear in mind –

-Mesh, an Autonomous Office 365 intranet, provides a dedicated HR site and acts as a hub for employee-focused resources, including newsletters, blogs, events, contacts, HR apps, and many more.
+Mesh, an Employee Experience Platform Office 365 intranet, provides a dedicated HR site and acts as a hub for employee-focused resources, including newsletters, blogs, events, contacts, HR apps, and many more.
 The SharePoint Intranet provides a reliable and secure platform for hosting employee data and documents related to salary, benefits, 401K, leaves, open positions, HR policies, performance appraisal, and feedback.

 Site features include company name, a customized navigation menu (a Mega Menu), site logo, employee contacts, and custom tools (built on Microsoft PowerApps) for booking travel, requesting time-off, payroll, and other services.